 international markets.
 Another driving factor is the travel retail

 concept.
-These are small Victoria's Secret stores (of about 1,000
+These are small Victoria's Secret stores (about 1,000

 located in airports and tourist destinations.
 These stores provide

-significant growth opportunities and are an innovative way of
+significant growth opportunities and are an innovative way to

 Limited Brands is also actively managing its cash flows and

 repurchases or dividend.
-During the second quarter of 2012, the
+During the first quarter of 2012, the

-still has $60.5 million at its disposal under its current $500
+company still has $283.4 million at its disposal under its current

 Riding on Positive Comps

-encouraging monthly sales data so far in the year.
+sales data being encouraging so far in the year.
 The company has

-in January, 8% in both February and March, 6% in both April and
+in January, 8% in both February and March, and 6% in both April and

 Healthy Quarterly Results

-Limited Brands recently posted second-quarter 2012 earnings of
+Limited Brands recently posted first-quarter 2012 earnings of 41

-50 cents a share that beat the Zacks Consensus Estimate by a couple
+cents a share that beat the Zacks Consensus Estimate and the

-The company posted comparable-store sales growth of 8% during
+Limited Brands posted comparable-store sales growth of 7% during

-the second quarter of 2012 compared with 7% in the previous quarter
+the first quarter of 2012 compared with 7% in the previous quarter

 comparable-store sales to increase in the low-to-mid single digits